bigchaindb/bigchaindb-hyperledger/README.md

 ### ui/

-This is a react based app to access REST API of Hyperledger Fabric chain-code service.
+This is a react based app to access REST API of Hyperledger Fabric chain service.
 This UI is for demo usage of the BigchainDB-Hyperledger Fabric oracle.
-The following form first we create a BigchainDB asset by providing passphrase and asset data.
+The web form first creates a BigchainDB asset by taking passphrase and asset data (a number).
 Once the asset is created, the asset id is passed to a Hyperledger chain-code which internally passes it to the oracle.
 The oracle then queries BigchainDB with the asset id and executes a callback passed by the Hyperledger chain-code.
-The oracle then sends back the results to Hyperledger chain-code.
+The oracle then sends back the results to Hyperledger chain service.

 ### hyperledger-chainservice/

-This is hyperledger chain-service that interacts with the fabric network and sends POST request to REST api exposed by `bdb-hyperledger-oracle/`
+This is hyperledger chain-service that interacts with the fabric network.

 ### bdb-hyperledger-oracle/

-This project is an express-websocket API that functions as an oracle between Hyperledger Fabric (here in `hyperledger-chainservice/`) and BigchainDB.
+This project is an express API that functions as an oracle between Hyperledger Fabric (here in `hyperledger-chainservice/`) and BigchainDB.

 In a real scenario, the chain-code can do pre-processing and create a dynamic callback before sending the request to the oracle.